FatjonZOGAJ/Keyword-Extractor/README.md

 Testing/Evaluation specific:
 * EVALUATE_ON_TESTING: lets us define if we want to evaluate on training (trnTweet-keyword.txt) or validation (testTweet-keyword.txt) dataset during our testing (see TRAIN = FALSE)
 * TEST_EVALUATION_MODE: Try out different modes (values 1 to 4) to see the project in action.
-Except for Mode 4 all can be run from the default settings without any extra steps necessary (pre-trained model necessary).
+Except for Mode 4 all can be run from the default settings without any extra steps necessary (pre-trained model required).

 	    1. Randomly evaluates some sentences (RANDOM_EVALUATION_AMOUNT) (see pictures/EvalModeRandom.png)
 		       0 ___________________